Cinderella Pantomime Characters: A Complete Guide

 Cinderella and Buttons

-Buttons is panto’s one fixed traditional comic, present in almost every version of this story regardless of what else changes around him, and that convention holds here too.
-He opens the show as narrator, and rather than treating him as pure comic relief, we give him a proper emotional thread underneath the jokes.
-He starts to tell the audience the story is ‘all about… me’, gets interrupted by the ensemble leaving, and eventually admits, in a line he does not want anyone to overhear, that he is in love with Cinderella and knows she is ‘way out of my league’.
-His catchphrase, ‘hiya gang’ met with ‘hiya Buttons’, is one of our panto script catalogue’s more straightforward audience participation call and responses, and it gives him a strong recurring audience connection that carries that quieter thread through the whole show without ever slowing the comedy down.
+Buttons is panto's one fixed traditional comic, present in almost every version of this story regardless of what else changes around him, and that convention holds here too.
+He opens the show as narrator, and underneath the jokes we've given him a proper emotional thread.
+He starts to tell the audience the story is 'all about... me', gets interrupted by the ensemble leaving, and eventually admits, in a line he doesn't want anyone to overhear, that he's in love with Cinderella and that 'unfortunately she's way out of my league'.

 Ammonia and Amnesia, the Dames